I am sure you have some good ideas for your new house but you want MORE!

 This client wanted a master shower with glass panels but a bit more privacy than standard.
 They also wanted to add wainscot trim to the walls for a tradition feel.

 I drew a few different options and this is what we decided to do.

 A sketch is worth a thousand words to a builder and is imperative for communicating design details.

-Same bathroom.
 Client wanted a privacy “knee wall” between the vanity and toilet.
 A functional element but we wanted it to look pretty!

 Let’s get technical.
 Bear with me…:)